Marketplace-development/even-groups-a-d2024-group8/README.md

 If the response is valid, the booking status is updated to reflect the musician's decision.
 The changes are saved to the database, and if successful, a confirmation message is shown.
 If there is an error during the update, the changes are rolled back, and the user receives an error message.
 The user is redirected to the main page after the response is processed.

-#### @main.route('/bookings')
+#### main.route('/bookings')
-this route is used to display a user's booking information.
+This route is used to display a user's booking information.
 It first checks if the user is logged in by looking for the user_id in the session.
 If the user is not logged in, they are redirected to the login page with an error message.
 Once logged in, the user's profile is retrieved.
 If the user is a venue, the function fetches all the bookings requested by that venue, ordered by the booking date in descending order.
 If the user is a musician, the function retrieves all the bookings that have been accepted for that musician, also ordered by date in descending order.
 If the user’s profile type is invalid, the user is redirected to the main page with an error message.
 The function renders the (mybooking.html) template, passing the list of bookings and the user profile information to be displayed on the page.

-- The dictionary genre_to_style is a mapping of music genres to types of venues where those genres are typically played.
+The dictionary genre_to_style is a mapping of music genres to types of venues where those genres are typically played.
 For example, "Pop" music is associated with "Dance Club" and "Wine Bar" venues, while "Jazz" is linked to "Jazz Lounge" and "Restaurant" venues.
 We will use this dictionary later on in (@main.route('/recommended'))

-#### @main.route('/recommended')
+#### main.route('/recommended')

 - This is the algorithm we implemented in our app.